wal-g/wal-g/README.md

 Please, keep in mind that by default storing backups on disk along with database is not safe.
 Do not use it as a disaster recovery plan.

 **Optional**

-`PGHOST` can connect over a UNIX socket.
-This mode is preferred for localhost connections, set `PGHOST=/var/run/postgresql` to use it.
-WAL-G will connect over TCP if `PGHOST` is an IP address.

-WAL-G can automatically determine the S3 bucket's region using `s3:GetBucketLocation`, but if you wish to avoid this API call or forbid it from the applicable IAM policy, specify:

 * `AWS_REGION`(eg. `us-west-2`)

-Concurrency values can be configured using:

-* `WALG_DOWNLOAD_CONCURRENCY`

-To configure how many goroutines to use during backup-fetch  and wal-push, use `WALG_DOWNLOAD_CONCURRENCY`.
-By default, WAL-G uses the minimum of the number of files to extract and 10.

-* `WALG_UPLOAD_CONCURRENCY`

-To configure how many concurrency streams to use during backup uploading, use `WALG_UPLOAD_CONCURRENCY`.
-By default, WAL-G uses 10 streams.

-* `WALG_UPLOAD_DISK_CONCURRENCY`

-To configure how many concurrency streams are reading disk during ```backup-push```.
-By default, WAL-G uses 1 stream.

-* `WALG_SENTINEL_USER_DATA`

-This setting allows backup automation tools to add extra information to JSON sentinel file during ```backup-push```.
-This setting can be used e.g. to give user-defined names to backups.

-* `WALG_PREVENT_WAL_OVERWRITE`

-If this setting is specified, during ```wal-push``` WAL-G will check the existence of WAL before uploading it.
-If the different file is already archived under the same name, WAL-G will return the non-zero exit code to prevent PostgreSQL from removing WAL.
+WAL-G can automatically determine the S3 bucket's region using `s3:GetBucketLocation`, but if you wish to avoid this API call or forbid it from the applicable IAM policy, specify this variable.

 * `AWS_ENDPOINT`